 Dutch designer Iris van Herpen is known for futuristic and innovative designs that blur the boundaries of art, technology, and fashion.
 She can be compared to Alexander McQueen, whose label she had experience working for before she started her namesake label in 2007.
 She often collaborates with artists and scientists, and her more conceptual garments have been seen in notable museums and exhibitions.
 Both the conceptual haute couture and slightly more wearable ready-to-wear line showcase some of today’s most forward-thinking designs, which represent the result of an unusual combination of traditional techniques and new technology.

-Tomas Maier is one of the world’s most important German designers, and in addition to having his own namesake label, he has worked for Hermès and is currently creative director of Italian brand Bottega Veneta.
-He designs both menswear and womenswear for the brand and is responsible for its growth and the high-end status it has gained since he was appointed in 2001.
+Tomas Maier is one of the world’s most important German designers.
+In addition to having his own namesake label, he has worked for Hermès and was the creative director of Italian brand Bottega Veneta until 2018.
+He designed both menswear and womenswear for the brand and was responsible for its growth and the high-end status it has gained since he was appointed in 2001.
 The brand is best known for high quality leather accessories, a logo-less approach to luxury, and simplistic, elegant designs.
 Maier’s own label shares some of the same values as Bottega Veneta and focuses strongly on quality, understated design, and craftsmanship.

 Swedish Jonny Johansson was originally a guitarist, but he’s been in fashion since he co-founded Acne Studios in 1996.
 He began his career as designer and creative director of Acne – which stands for ’Ambition to create novel expressions’ – by making 100 pairs of jeans with red stitching for his friends and family.
 Johansson is known for his distinctive Scandinavian aesthetic and his way of effortlessly combining contemporary culture and urban lifestyle with high fashion.
 To this day, denim is an important part of the brand, alongside seasonal collections, but Acne isn’t limited to clothing – there’s also books, a magazine titled Acne Paper, furniture, and exhibitions.
 It’s one of the few brands that has an unshakable worldwide cult following.

 Henrik Vibskov is a Danish artist, musician, interior designer, film director, and fashion designer.
 He designs clothing as well as accessories under his namesake label, which he established after graduating from Central Saint Martins in 2001.
 His collections’ shows are known to be some of the industry’s most interesting in the way that they mix fashion with art.
 He’s won multiple art and fashion awards as well as been part of exhibitions internationally.
-Vibskov is at the forefront of Nordic design worldwide and is currently the only Scandinavian designer on the Paris Men’s Fashion Week official schedule.
+Vibskov is at the forefront of Nordic design worldwide.

-Originally from Bordeuax, Olivier Rousteing is a French fashion designer who studied at the Ecole Supérieure des Arts et Techniques de la Mode in Paris.
+Originally from Bordeaux, Olivier Rousteing is a French fashion designer who studied at the Ecole Supérieure des Arts et Techniques de la Mode in Paris.
 After graduating, he became the head of womenswear at Italian house Roberto Cavalli and stayed relatively unknown until 2011, which is when he, at only 25 years old, stepped into his current position as the creative director of French label Balmain.
-Rousteing designs both menswear and womenswear for the label, and his approach to sophisticated glamour, as well as focus on couture, has toned down the brand’s previous ‘rock’n’roll’ aesthetic.
+Rousteing designs both menswear and womenswear for the label.
+His approach to sophisticated glamour, as well as focus on couture, has toned down the brand’s previous rock’n’roll aesthetic.
 The designer has also successfully made the brand more accessible by lowering prices and helping Balmain become the first French label to have over a million Instagram followers.